CurtTilmes/raku-dbsqlite/README.md

 Acknowledgements
 ----------------

-Inspiration taken from the existing Perl6 [DBIish](https://github.com/perl6/DBIish) module as well as the Perl 5 [Mojo::Pg](http://mojolicious.org/perldoc/Mojo/Pg) from the Mojolicious project.
+Inspiration taken from the existing Raku [DBIish](https://github.com/perl6/DBIish) module as well as the Perl 5 [Mojo::Pg](http://mojolicious.org/perldoc/Mojo/Pg) from the Mojolicious project.